 Michelle has held a number of roles during her career at BCG including Global Finance Operations Partner, Global Services Office Leader and Global HR Partner.
-With BCG she has worked in Melbourne and Hong Kong offices and the Global Functions hub in Boston.
+With BCG she has worked in Melbourne and Hong Kong offices and the Global Functions hub in Roston

 Michelle has a background in finance, and extensive experience in Finance, HR and Operations and prior to joining BCG worked for Arthur Andersen.
-Michelle is a Council Member of Federation University Australia.
+Michelle is Chair of the Federations Resources Committee and is a Council Member of Federation University Australia.
 Michelle has been a director of Save the Children since September 2020.